Tortured Marsyas at The Louvre, Paris

 cults3d

-This marble sculpture is believed to have been made between the 1st and 2nd century AD, discovered around Banias in Syria.
-The statuette represents the satyr Marsyas being tortured.
-The original statue, known by many other replicas (also uploaded to Scan The World and MyMiniFactory), takes place in a group piece, now lost.
-Mounted by his side is the god Apollo assisting the torture with a slave holding a sytche who is cutting him.
-This group was created around 200 years BC.
+This exquisite marble sculpture is estimated to have been crafted sometime between the 1st and 2nd century AD, unearthed near Banias in Syria.
+The statuette depicts Marsyas, the satyr, being subjected to brutal torture.
+The original statue, with numerous replicas scattered across the globe (also uploaded to Scan The World and MyMiniFactory), is part of a larger group piece that has since been lost.
+By his side stands Apollo, the god, actively participating in the torment as a slave holds a syrinx, a musical instrument, while cutting Marsyas with it.
+This remarkable group was created around 200 years BC, showcasing the artistic prowess of its ancient creators.

 With this file you will be able to print Tortured Marsyas at The Louvre, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Tortured Marsyas at The Louvre, Paris.